Pype global tools

 When publishing is finished, job is created on farm.
 This job has one more dependent job connected to itself.

 When render is finished, this other job triggers in and run publish again, but this time it is publishing rendered image sequence and creating quicktime movie for preview from it.
+Only those rendered sequences that have beauty AOV get preview as it doesn't make sense to make it for example from cryptomatte.

 Publishing Render Setups